 Please keep me informed

 Please click NYS Certified Public Librarian Search and type your last name in the search box.
-Your name and issue date of your certification should appear.
+Your name and issue date of your certificate should appear.
 The most important information is the date when your certificate was issued.
-(Thanks to Janet Lukas for providing us with the link).